Unpacking Black Hole Complementarity: Quantum cloning?

-However, if operational complementarity is right, then there will be an operational barrier to conducting this experiment.
+However, if operational complementarity is right, then there will be an operational barrier for this experiment.
 And indeed, there is.
-For this proposal to work, it has to be the case Bob can receive the message from Alice before he crashes into the singularity.
-The longer Bob waits to jump in, the shorter the time Alice has after she crosses the horizon to send her message to Bob if he is to be able to recieve it before he hits the singularity (see Fig.~\ref{fig:kruskal}).
+For this proposal to work, Bob must receive the message from Alice before he crashes into the singularity.
+The longer Bob waits to jump in, the shorter Alice has after she crosses the horizon to send her message to Bob if he is to receive it before he hits the singularity (see Figure~\ref{fig:kruskal}).
 This is the source of the operational barrier.
-More precisely,~\citet{PhysRevD.49.966} argued that Alice only has an extremely short time to send her message: she must send the information within a time-scale that is exponentially small in the square of the black hole mass if the message is to reach Bob before he encounters the singularity.
-This would then require her to encode her information in a signal of frequency that is exponentially large in the square of the black hole mass (in Planck units).
-Thus, unless Alice has access to Planck-scale frequencies, she cannot send a message to Bob that will allow him to verify a violation of no-cloning.
+More precisely, \textcites{PhysRevD.49.966} argued that Alice only has an extremely short time to send her message: it must be sent within a time-scale exponentially small in the square of the black hole mass so as to reach Bob before he encounters the singularity.
+So she must encode her information in a signal of frequency exponentially large in the square of the black hole mass.
+Thus, unless Alice can access Planck-scale frequencies, she cannot send a message to Bob that will allow him to verify a violation of no-cloning.
 Thus, operational complementarity is vindicated.